Changes in Dutch employment law

 Changes in employment law

 - Prohibition of a trial period in fixed term contracts of 6 months or less.
-This prohibition will be applicable to contracts that will commence after January 1st 2015;
+This prohibition is applicable to contracts that commence after January 1st 2015;

 - Prohibition of a non-competition clause in fixed term contracts (unless the contract specifies the necessity of such a clause in light of severe company interests).
 Applicable to all contracts that are entered into after January 1st 2015;